top of page

 Over the last few decades, high-tech breeding tools have been developed to quickly help breeders reproduce superior genetic animals.
 Or can identify key genetic traits even before breeding.

 In-vitro fertilization (IVF) and embryo transfer (ET) are two techniques used primarily in cattle and sometimes in other livestock.
 IVF involves harvesting unfertilized eggs directly from the animals, fertilizing and incubating them then implanting them in donor females.
 ET uses hormones to stimulate the selected female to produce many more eggs than normal in their cycle.
-The animal is bred, then those embryos are “flushed” from the donor’s uterus and transferred to a new donor (or frozen to use later).
+The animal is bred, and then those embryos are “flushed” from the donor’s uterus and transferred to a new donor (or frozen for use later).

 Another more recent tool is genomics.
 Scientists are rapidly “mapping” the DNA of different species (sheep was one of the most recent), and with that comes the ability to identify genetic markers for specific traits.
 This can be especially useful for early prediction amongst young stock for desirable (and undesirable) traits like, for instance, longevity or reproductive ability.
 Genetic testing has been chiefly used in cattle production.

 A final ‘high-tech’ tool that breeders are starting to use is cloning.
-Although the jury is still out on how “exact” cloning can be when replicating a superior animal.
+However, the jury is still out on how “exact” cloning can be when replicating a superior animal.
 But, there is no doubt that cloning does preserve that animal’s genetics which means they can be passed on more rapidly or in more significant numbers.

 All the high-tech breeding tools can be expensive and are typically only used by breeders with an investment into reproducing genetically superior stock for sale.
 Farmers looking to create a healthy and reliable “farmstock” herd usually stick to the first three tried and true breeding best practices.

 Georgie Smith, known in her community as “Farmer Georgie,” is a fourth-generation farmer and journalist living on her family’s historic farm on a Pacific Northwest island.
 She ran her own small farm for more than 20 years.
-These days, when she’s not herding chickens, fixing the antique tractor (again) or growing heirloom dry beans, Georgie writes about farming.
-Georgie is passionate about supporting healthy, equitable and sustainable food production and thriving family farms.
+These days, when she’s not herding chickens, fixing the antique tractor (again), or growing heirloom dry beans, Georgie writes about farming.
+Georgie is passionate about supporting healthy, equitable, and sustainable food production and thriving family farms.

-Here at Farmbrite we hope you found this information helpful for your livestock program.
+Here at Farmbrite, we hope you found this information helpful for your livestock program.
 And happy breeding!
 Do you have any particular breeding successes you’re proud of and would like to share?
 Send us an email!